 With many eating venues, a gourmet coffee shop and The Country Store retail shop all within close proximity, finding food is not a problem.
-Nosh on apple nachos or sip on the new Apple Cider Shake-Up at Shucks, or grab soup in a bread bowl at Hay Cafe.
+Nosh on apple nachos, sip on the Apple Cider Shake-Up at Shucks or grab soup in a bread bowl at Hay Cafe.
 But be sure to save room for The Feed Bunk's famous applesauce and homegrown, hand-cut fries.
 And no visit to Center Grove Orchard is complete without taking home farmhouse pies, turnovers, cake rolls and, of course, cider donuts from the bakery.

 Location: 32835 610th Ave., Cambridge

-Admission: Monday through Friday, $11.95; Saturday and Sunday, $15.95; children age two and younger are free.
+Admission: Monday through Thursday, $11.95; Friday-Sunday, $15.95; children age 2 and younger are free.
 CGO Express Train included with admission.
 Because of to COVID-19 precautions, each ticket is currently sold for a specific day.

 Pumpkins are the passion at Geisler Farms.
-But there's plenty more to find, including outdoor decorations like straw bales and heirloom pumpkins and gourds.
-One of the main attractions is the 10-acre corn maze — this year's template celebrates its 15th anniversary in the shape of an Iowa-built tractor still in use on the farm.
+But there's plenty more to find, including outdoor decorations like straw bales, heirloom pumpkins and gourds.
+This year marks the 75th anniversary of Geisler Farms at its current location and the 15th anniversary of the famous corn maze.

 Edible produce — pie pumpkins and butternut squash — are also available.
 And homemade pies and jams are found in the Red Shed.
-Kids can zoom on over to the Fun Zone, which has over 30 attractions including six new attractions like grain wagon hoops, a pumpkin punch rope maze, the barrel roll and steer roping.
-Weekend food offerings include sandwiches, pumpkin bars and espresso coffee bars.
-Feel free to reserve a fire pit and/or bring a picnic.
+Kids can zoom on over to the Fun Zone, which has over 30 attractions including six new attractions such as grain wagon hoops, a pumpkin punch rope maze, the barrel roll and steer roping.

 Location: 5251 N.E.
 94th Ave., Bondurant